thefrontside/microstates/README.md

 # Streaming State

 A microstate represents a single immutable value and provides transitions to derive the next value.
-Microstates may be considered pure function of type and value.
-In addition, Microstate transitions are pure, meaning they have no side-effects or, in other words, they do not affect anything outside of themselves.
-These are powerful constraints that provide us with guarantees that we can leverage to build efficient reactive systems.

-To bring a reactive system to life, we need to capture the latest state in a sequence of states.
-In component driven reactive engines like React, Vue, Ember & Angular the state needs to emerge at the root of the component tree.
-When a new state is emitted, we need to apply the state to the root component and allow the state to cascade down the component tree.

-Microstates has a mechanism to working with Microtates in reactive environments.
-It is called Identity.
+Microstates provides a mechanism called Identity that allows to emit stream of Microstates.
 When you create an Identity from a Microstate, you get an object that has the same shape the original microstate.
-Every composed microstate becomes an identity and every transition gets wrapped in side effect emitting behaviour specific to that identity constructor.
-Let’s look at the features of the Identity and how they benefit reactive environments.
+Every composed microstate becomes an identity and every transition gets wrapped in side effect emitting behaviour specific to the identity's constructor.
+Identity wrapped Microstate offer the following benefits over raw Microstates.

 ## Structural Sharing